sowmya1512-as/Data-Pipeline-Development/README.md

 After defining the pipeline, the program applies it to the numeric dataset using the fit_transform() method.
 This method first learns the necessary values, such as the mean and standard deviation, and then applies the transformations to the dataset.
 The output of this step is the processed data in a numerical format.

 Finally, the processed data is converted back into a Pandas DataFrame with appropriate column names.
-The cleaned and transformed dataset is then saved as a new CSV file called processed_data.csv.
+The cleaned and transformed dataset is then saved as a new CSV file called prepared_data.csv.
 This new dataset can be used for further data analysis, visualization, or machine learning model development.
 The program also prints a message indicating that the data pipeline has been successfully completed.

 Overall, this program demonstrates a simple and effective approach to building a data preprocessing pipeline.
 It automates the steps of handling missing values, scaling numerical features, and saving the cleaned dataset, making the data ready for further analytical tasks.